JordonGoodsir/Connect-Four-Terminal-app/README.md

 ##### Problem it will solve

 Connect Four will attempt to solve boredom and possibly act as an icebreaker.
 Solving boredom through its intellectually challenging and entertaining nature, as both players must analyse the others move so as to not allow them to win.
-Acting as an icebreaker as organisations (e.g.. schools) could use with app as a way to introduce new people through Connect Fours co-op nature.
+Acting as an icebreaker as organisations (e.g. schools) could use with app as a way to introduce new people through Connect Fours co-op nature.

 ##### Target Audience